ElementareTeilchen/groupdelegation/README.md

 # NOTICE: After initially creating this extension and later giving it over to in2code we have it back again in our responsibility.
 Thanks to in2code for the good collaboration in the last years.
-We are currently working to make this extension fit for TYPO3 12, stay tuned.
+We are currently working to make this extension fit for TYPO3 12 and in this process will switch to the PHP namespace TUM, stay tuned.

 # TYPO3 Extension groupdelegation